HTTP-RPC/Lima/README.md

 * [Additional Information](#additional-information)

 # Getting Lima
-Lima is distributed as a universal binary that will run in the simulator as well as on an actual device. iOS 12 or later is required.
+Lima is distributed as a universal binary that will run in the simulator as well as on an actual device. iOS 12 or macOS 10.15 or later is required.

 To install: